Patrick van Aanholt: Galatasaray

 On 28 July 2021, Galatasaray announced the signing of Van Aanholt on three-year free transfer deal.

 Loan to PSV

-On 1 February 2023, Van Aanholt was loaned to Eredivisie side PSV Eindhoven until the end of the season.
+On 1 February 2023, Van Aanholt was loaned to Eredivisie side PSV until the end of the season.
+During the 2023–24 season, he extended his loan one year further, running through June 2024.

 International career

-On 19 November 2013, Van Aanholt won his first senior cap for the Netherlands in a friendly match against Colombia, coming on in injury time for Memphis Depay in a 0–0 draw at the Amsterdam Arena.
+On 19 November 2013, Van Aanholt won his first senior cap for the Netherlands national team in a friendly match against Colombia, coming on in injury time for Memphis Depay in a 0–0 draw at the Amsterdam Arena.

-In September 2017, Van Aanholt was called up to the Curaçao national football team for a friendly against Qatar, but he did not make an appearance.
+In September 2017, Van Aanholt was called up to the Curaçao national team for a friendly against Qatar, but he did not make an appearance.
 As all his international appearances for the Netherlands had been in friendly matches, he was still eligible to represent Curaçao.

 He was included in Ronald Koeman's first starting line up when the Netherlands took on England on 23 March 2018 in a friendly international.